Skip to main content

 Trending Topics at App State Online

 In the modern world, consumers expect to receive their online orders quickly.
-With many companies delivering items within a few days, and some even delivering items on the same day, failing to satisfy this demand could spell trouble for a business.
-Logistics coordinators focus on customer satisfaction by managing shipping routes and deliveries for companies of all sizes across diverse industries.
+With many companies delivering items within a few days, and some even offering same-day delivery, slow fulfillment can spell trouble for businesses.
+Logistics coordinators focus on customer satisfaction by managing shipping routes and deliveries for companies of all sizes across many industries.

-A Bachelor of Science in Business Administration (BSBA) in supply chain management is an excellent first step toward a career as a logistics coordinator.
-As part of a Supply Chain Management major, the degree program offers knowledge that aspiring professionals need to keep up with globalization.
+App State Online’s Bachelor of Science in Business Administration (BSBA) in Supply Chain Management is an excellent first step toward a career as a logistics coordinator.
+As part of a supply chain management major, the degree program offers knowledge that aspiring professionals need to keep up with globalization.

 What Does a Logistics Coordinator Do?